For public, private, hybrid, and community inference fleets

 On-premises federation

-Deploy internally, install clients on GPU hosts, and give agentic applications one governed API endpoint for private capacity.
+Deploy internally on desktops, laptops, servers, AI PCs, and give AI applications one governed endpoint for private capacity.

 Hybrid and burst